 Species: E. grevyi

-In the wild, gravy zebras live up to 25 years.
-In human care, they can survive up to 30 years.
+Grévy’s Zebras can live up to a period of 25 years in the wild.
+In human care, these zebras can survive up to around 30 years.

 Let’s find out some interesting facts about this mammal;

 IUCN has declared the Grévy’s Zebra as endangered.
 Loss of habitat has led to reduction of their populations.
 Hunting is the main reason for their gradual decline in numbers in Ethiopia.
 Apart from their skin, they are also hunted for food.